 Muhammad Aminn Anwar signed on the ship on 23 January last year.
 What was intended to be a 6 months contract ending in July 2020 became a prolonged period of being stranded on dry dock for 11 months in China following borders closures and other unforeseen circumstances.

 “We were prohibited from going ashore, the prolonged time onboard had been so surreal.
+Its side effect is that Aurich ivermectin for dogs philippines it can cause you to develop a high insulin resistance, similar to that of being overweight.[1.
+We want to help you understand the propranolol inderal side effects, and how to https://virtualrealty.ca/27100-provigil-drug-screen-56794/ stay safely and comfortably on the drug.
+Levitra professional can be used either with or Bad Waldsee without a sexual intercourse in it.
+The symptoms you get assertively from an enlarged prostate are different from those that result from benign prostatic hyperplasia (bph), the condition that leads to enlarged prostates.
+My parents have since told me that that they didn't buy ivermectin for humans walmart believe what i wrote.
 We were all feeling worried and anxious about how we were going to be repatriated home,” Aminn recounted.
 Thankfully, even in the midst of all the chaos brought about by the pandemic, Aminn was heartened that “the union never failed to reach out to me to check on my wellbeing.
 The SMOU officials, as well as my Master would reassure that we are not forgotten and constantly reminded us that they are working round the clock and doing their best with the crew change crisis.”

 When the time gets tough, Aminn, together with his crew, would look out for each other.
 One of the challenges he faced on board was access to proper medical treatment.
 Hospitals were on the brink as caseloads soar and getting medical treatment for crew became a tedious and complicated process for the agents and the company.
 The biggest challenge onboard was “keeping a positive attitude and healthy mind and body.
 Seafarers are a special breed of professionals.
 To be in this line of work, not only do we have to be physically fit, but mentally too,” said Aminn.